 - Brighter Blooms Nursery offers five to six-foot tall rose-of-sharon plants already trained into a tree form for between $30 and $60, depending on the variety.

-- To really blow your friends away, try the 3-in-1 rose-of-sharon from the Michigan Bulb Company - they've grafted pink, white and blue-flowering varieties onto a single bush which typically costs are $15.
+- To really blow your friends away, try the blue bird rose-of-sharon from the Michigan Bulb Company - the blue, white, red and purple flowers are stunning and cost around $20, although they sell out quickly each year.

 A Dream Plant

 Rose-of-sharon is a dream come true for gardeners - it is stunningly beautiful and truly low maintenance.
 It is fast growing and usually one of the least expensive plants for its size, making it an excellent choice to fill large holes in the landscape on a budget.